matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 ### Withdrawals

-User sends a transaction to the L2 bridge calling `withdraw` method, and these actions are getting done within it:
+User makes a transaction to the L2 bridge by calling the `withdraw` method.
+The following actions are then being executed:

 - L2 tokens are being burnt.
 - L2 -> L1 message with the information about the withdrawal is being sent.